ba-ramirez-tech/csm-workflows-tool/README.md

 ## What This Is

-Travel Workflow is a real business application built for an operating travel company or Destination Management Company in bespoke travel.
+This web-based solution is a real business application built for operating travel brands or Destination Management Companies in the bespoke travel industry.
 It manages the full operational lifecycle:

 **lead capture -> discovery -> quotation -> booking -> operations -> client roadbook -> Q&A**